cwgreene/quantum/pedagogical_plans.md

     to switch to another basis in a clean, clear, and explainable manner.
 - Visualizations!
 - Clear walkthrough (tutorial) of the code and philosophy.
+- Decoherence!
+Seriously, I want a clear, simulation argument as to how this actually works in practice.
+Some explanations seem to presuppose that thermodynamics happens, and it gets bolted into the system.
+If this is a necessary assumption, I want to call that out.